Pancho Villa: Break with Carranza, 1914

 The break between Villa and Carranza had been anticipated.
 The Pact of Torreón, an agreement between the Division of the Northeast and Villa's Division of the North, was a stopgap to keep the Constitutionalists united prior to the defeat of the Federal Army.
-The pact was ostensibly an updating of Carranza's narrow Plan of Guadalupe, adding radical language about land distribution and sanctions for the Roman Catholic Church for its support of Huerta.
-Neither Villa nor Carranza took the provisions of the pact seriously, one which was for Carranza to renew the flow of ammunition to Villa and supply coal so his troops could be transported by train.
+The pact was ostensibly an updating of Carranza's narrow Plan of Guadalupe, adding radical language about land distribution and sanctions for the Catholic Church for its support of Huerta.
+Neither Villa nor Carranza took the provisions of the pact seriously; these included Carranza renewing the flow of ammunition to Villa and supply coal so his troops could be transported by train.
 The truce between Villa and Carranza held long enough for the final defeat and dissolution of the Federal Army.
 In August 1914, Carranza and his revolutionary army entered Mexico City ahead of Villa.

 The unity of fighting against Huerta was no longer the underpinnings of the Constitutionalists under Carranza's leadership.
 Carranza was a wealthy estate owner and governor of Coahuila, and he considered Villa little more than a bandit, despite his military successes.
 Villa viewed Carranza as a soft civilian, while Villa's Division of the North was the largest and most successful revolutionary army.
-In August and September Obregón traveled to meet with and persuade Villa not to fracture the Constitutionalist movement.
+In August and September, Obregón traveled to meet with and persuade Villa not to fracture the Constitutionalist movement.
 In their August meeting, the two agreed that Carranza should now take the title of interim president of Mexico, now that Huerta had been ousted.
 Despite the generals' joint petition, Carranza did not want to do that, since it would have meant being ineligible to run in the expected presidential election.
 The two also agreed that there should be immediate action on land reform.
 They also agreed that the military needed to be separated from politics.
 By the time of Obregón's second meeting with Villa in September, Obregón had given up on coming to an agreement with him, but he hoped to lure soldiers of the Division of the North away from Villa, sensing that some disapproved of Villa's violent tendencies.
 During the visit, Villa became incensed at Obregón and called for a firing squad to execute him immediately.
 Obregón soothed him and Villa dismissed the squad.
 Villa allowed Obregón to leave by train to Mexico City, but then Villa attempted to stop the train and bring Obregón back to Chihuahua.
 The telegram was not received or was ignored, and Obregón arrived safely in the capital.
 Even though Obregón had his differences with Carranza, his two visits with Villa convinced him to remain loyal for the moment to the civilian First Chief.
 Obregón saw Villa "as a bandit who would not keep his promises."
 Villa broke with Carranza in September 1914 and issued a manifesto.